Symphony No. 5 (Shostakovich)

 The Symphony No. 5 in D minor, Op.
 47, by Dmitri Shostakovich is a work for orchestra composed between April and July 1937.
-Its first performance was on November 21, 1937, in Leningrad by the Leningrad Philharmonic Orchestra under Yevgeny Mravinsky.
+Its first performance was on 21 November 1937, in Leningrad by the Leningrad Philharmonic Orchestra under Yevgeny Mravinsky.
 The premiere was a "triumphal success" that appealed to both the public and official critics, receiving an ovation that lasted well over half an hour.

 Instrumentation

 The work is scored for two flutes and piccolo, two oboes, two clarinets and E♭ clarinet, two bassoons and contrabassoon, four horns, three B♭ trumpets, three trombones, tuba, timpani, snare drum, triangle, cymbals, bass drum, tam-tam, glockenspiel, xylophone, two harps (one part), piano, celesta and strings.

 Form

 The work is in four movements:

 I. Moderato

 The first movement, in D minor, is in sonata form.
 The exposition opens with a "strenuous" string figure in canon of rising and falling minor sixths that quickly narrow to minor thirds.

 The opening's dotted rhythm persists as a lyrical first theme is played by the first violins.
 This theme presents itself as a descending five-tone motif in bars 6-7, but Shostakovich had already used it in the second movement of his fourth symphony (bars 318-321), which was recognized there as a quotation from Gustav Mahler's song "Des Antonius von Padua Fischpredigt", from Des Knaben Wunderhorn; specifically, the line "He goes to the rivers and preaches to the fishes".
 In its original appearance, this Mahler quotation is juxtaposed with musical notation in the shape of a nose (on page 122 of the Sikorski score), the notes in the "nose" being a quotation from "The Internationale", which was also previously hidden in bars 25-30 of the first movement of the 4th symphony, with the effect of depicting the futility of the socialist "sermon".

-For the appearance of this quotation in the fifth symphony, the five-tone Mahler motif occurs in a total of 15 variants in the first and third movements, and bears witness to the Shostakovich's secret triumph in being able to describe the party doctrine that had silenced his earlier work as a completely useless sermon.
+For the appearance of this quotation in the fifth symphony, the five-tone Mahler motif occurs in a total of 15 variants in the first and third movements, and bears witness to Shostakovich's secret triumph in being able to describe the party doctrine that had silenced his earlier work as a completely useless sermon.
 This provocative insight is therefore part of Shostakovich's "creative response of a Soviet artist to justified criticism".
 However, since the fourth symphony had been withdrawn before the premiere in 1936 and could only be presented to the public 25 years later, the extramusical context was lost when the 5th symphony was premiered in Leningrad.
 Only later has this connection between the fourth and fifth symphonies, which undermines the demands of "socialist realism", been uncovered.